Yosraalim/My-PC-Shop-Python-Program/README.md

 # My-PC-Shop-Python-Program
-Created a python program for a PC shop where you can create your dream PC.
+Created a python program for an online PC shop where you can create/build your dream PC.